 The definition of wealth in the Bible is “to have all that is necessary—all that is sufficient–for one’s journey through life.”
 The definition of prosperity is similar: “to have enough for one’s journey on the road of life—and enough for one’s close traveling companions such as family, loved ones, business associates, employees, and the like.”

 There are 3 reasons God gives people the power to prosper and to be wealthy.
 As with so much that God does for us, each of the 3 reasons can be perverted, misused, and abused because we are all able to make wrong choices in each of our lives.
 Here are the 3 reasons God gives people the power to be wealthy and prosperous:

 Love is the greatest thing in this life, but fortunate is the one who loves who also has wealth.
 Money has power to do much good.
-For a person to say, “I do not want money,” is to say, “I do not want to love my fellow humans and do them good.”
+For a person to say, “I do not want much money,” is to say, “I do not want to love my fellow humans and do good for them.”

-It is wonderful to live one’s life here fulfilling God’s grand plans and purposes for one’s life; to spend one’s time creating wealth and prosperity in order to show love and do good in tangible ways is a wonderful pursuit.
-And yet there is a religious prejudice so great that some people honestly feel it is a great honor to be poor.
+It is wonderful to live one’s life here fulfilling God’s grand purposes for one’s life; to spend one’s time creating wealth and prosperity in order to show love and do good in tangible ways is a wonderful pursuit.
+And yet there is a religious prejudice so great that some people honestly feel it is a great honor–or more holy–to be poor.